-Breast unevenness (asymmetry) is normal, with no-one having perfectly symmetrical.
-This asymmetry can vary from very mild to quite severe.
+Breast unevenness (asymmetry) is normal and can vary from very mild to quite severe.
 Significant asymmetry may be due to abnormal development, birth defects, trauma or previous surgery.
 Tuberous breasts are also quite common and refers to a condition in which the breasts have an abnormally narrow base, small breast volume and often with a very large areolar.
 It can vary from mild to severe.
 The type and severity of your asymmetry and/or tuberous breasts will dictate which corrective procedure is best suited for you.
-This can often involve the combined use of implants and breast lift (Mastopexy) and/or reduction procedures.
+This can often involve the combined use of implants and Breast Lift (Mastopexy) and/or reduction procedures.
+In complex cases you may require more than one operation.

 Dr Eddy Dona has been a specialist plastic surgeon since 2007, and is a member of the Australian Society of Plastic Surgeons.
 From your first clinic visit, and throughout your surgical journey, Dr Dona and his team will be there to make it as smooth as possible.